Biocast+ application

 How to apply:

-- Use undiluted.
+- Use Biocast undiluted.

 - Immerse seeds to coat.
 Soaking not required for inoculation.
+The video below demonstrates what you’re looking for.

 - For large quantities of seed an auger or cement mixer can be used to coat the seed.
-As little as 5L per tonne is required as long as the Biocast+ contacts each seed.
+As little as 5L per tonne is required as long as the Biocast contacts each seed.